Portfolio¶

 Signal contexts¶

-- Signal generation functions have been redesigned from the ground up to operate on contexts.
-This allows for designing more complex signal strategies with less namespace polution.
+- Signal generation functions have been redesigned to operate on contexts.
+This allows you to design more complex signal strategies with less namespace pollution.

 Tutorial